aces/Loris/modules/mri_violations/test/TestPlan.md

    that the help content about MRI Protocol Check Violation is showing up and is up-to-date.

+### Dashboard Widget - "My Tasks" for Violated scans
+1. Ensure the total of Violated scans corresponds with the correct number of rows inside the MRI Violations module.
+2. Verify that either `violated_scans_view_allsites` or `violated_scans_edit` permissions
+    are necessary for the user to view the widget.
+3. Click on the total number of Violated Scans and check if redirection to the MRI Violation module succeeds.

 ## Functionality tested by automated testing
 1. Ensure that the module loads only when a user has appropriate permissions.
 2. MRI Protocol Violations page - check Selection Filter results for each of